matrix-org/synapse/docs/upgrading/README.md

 2. This release removes the `riot.im` from the default list of trusted identity servers.

-    If `riot.im` is in your homeserver\'s list of `trusted_third_party_id_servers`, you should remove it.
+    If `riot.im` is in your homeserver's list of `trusted_third_party_id_servers`, you should remove it.
 It was added in case a hypothetical future identity server was put there.
-If you don\'t remove it, users may be unable to deactivate their accounts.
+If you don't remove it, users may be unable to deactivate their accounts.

 3. This release no longer installs the (unmaintained) Matrix Console web client as part of the default installation.
 It is possible to